 - Hold the position for 10 seconds then relax and repeat 10 times

-Posterior pelvic tilting requires activation of the abdominals and glutes (tighten your stomach and squeeze your butt).
+Posterior pelvic tilting requires contraction of the abdominals and glutes (tighten your stomach and squeeze your butt).
 Take your time practicing this.
 You can place your hand, or have someone else put their hand, between your back and the wall to check and see if you’re effectively closing down the space between the wall and your lower back.

 Exercise 2: Hip Flexor Stretch